Riddle: Native American traditions

 Riddles in the Americas are of particular interest to scholarship because it was long thought that native American cultures had no autochthonous riddle traditions (as opposed to riddles inspired by European culture, as with the twenty-two Aztec riddles collected by Bernardino de Sahagún in the sixteenth century, in the famous Florentine codex).
 If so, this would have suggested that riddles are not a universal art form.
-However, Hieronymus Lalemant gave a fairly detailed account of a riddle-contest among the Huron around 1639 as part of a healing ritual.
+Publishing the first book to anthologise native American riddles in 1992, John Bierhorst noted that fifty years ago, it was widely believed that there were no American Indian riddles.
+And as recently as twenty years ago, some people were still wondering whether there were or weren't.
+The reason for doubt was that some of the older sources were poorly known and some of the newer ones had not yet been made available.Indeed, Hieronymus Lalemant gave a fairly detailed account of a riddle-contest among the Huron around 1639 as part of a healing ritual.

 Someone will say, "What I desire and what I am seeking is that which bears a lake within itself;" and by this is intended a pumpkin or calabash.
 Another will say, "What I ask for is seen in my eyes—it will be marked with various colors"; and because the same Huron word that signifies "eye" also signifies "glass bead", this is a clue to divine what he desires—namely, some kind of beads of this material, and of different colors.

-Accordingly, during the twentieth century, progressively more substantial collections of Native American riddles were made, including from the Alaskan Athabaskans (Ten'a) people in British Columbia; Amuzgo people in Central America; and Quechua people in South America.
+Accordingly, during the twentieth century, progressively more substantial collections of Native American riddles were made.
+One important collection was from the Alaskan Athabaskans (Ten'a) people in British Columbia; by 2021, "of the 11 Alaska Dene-Athabascan language groups" four had "documented riddle traditions: Denaakk’e-Koyukon, Dena’ina, Upper Tanana, and (Lower) Tanana".
+Indigenous riddles were also documented among the Amuzgo people in Central America; and Quechua people in South America.
+Bierhorst's 1992 book and its bibliography afford an important survey of Indigenous American riddling.
+The Plains Cree elder Vern Harper commented "the thing too with Plains Cree is riddles, riddles our people used to do.
+We've lost a lot of that.
+The riddles teach you to think, to figure things out for yourself".
 Thus, while data remains rather thin, it seems clear that riddling did exist in the Americas independently of European culture.